Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/3.-Web-api-call-Microsoft-graph-for-personal-accounts/README-incremental.md

    - Click **Configure**.
 1. Select the **Manifest** section and:
    - in the manifest, search for **"signInAudience"** and it's value should be **"AzureADandPersonalMicrosoftAccount"**
    - search for **"accessTokenAcceptedVersion"**, and see that its value is **2**.
-This property lets Azure AD know that the Web API accepts v2.0 tokens
+This property lets Microsoft Entra ID know that the Web API accepts v2.0 tokens
    - Select **Save**.

-### Step 3:  Configure the sample to use your Azure AD tenant
+### Step 3:  Configure the sample to use your Microsoft Entra tenant

 Configure the sample to enable users to sign-in with Microsoft personal accounts.
 This constrain is ensured by updating `ida:Tenant` in `TodoListClient\App.Config` and `TenantId` in `TodoListService\appsettings.json` with the value `common`.